sdsc/biotools-roll/README.md

 - <a href="http://emboss.sourceforge.net/" target="_blank">emboss</a> is the European Molecular Biology Open Software Suite.
 - <a href="http://www.bioinformatics.babraham.ac.uk/projects/fastqc" target="_blank">fastqc</a> is a quality control tool for high throughput sequence data
 - <a href="http://hannonlab.cshl.edu/fastx_toolkit" target="_blank">fastx</a> is a collection of command line tools for Short-Reads FASTA/FASTQ files preprocessing
-- <a href="http://www.broadinstitute.org/gatk" target="_blank">GenomeAnalysisTK</a> s a software package developed to analyse next-generation resequencing data
+- <a href="http://www.broadinstitute.org/gatk" target="_blank">GenomeAnalysisTK</a> is a software package developed to analyse next-generation resequencing data
 - <a href="http://research-pub.gene.com/gmap" target="_blank">gmap_gsnap</a> gmap is a genomic mapping and alignment program for mRNA and EST Sequences, and GSNAP: Genomic Short-read Nucleotide Alignment Program
 - <a href="http://hmmer.org" target="_blank">hmmer</a> is used for searching sequence databases for sequence homologs, and for making sequence alignments.
 It implements methods using probabilistic models called profile hidden Markov models (profile HMMs).
 - <a href="http://www-huber.embl.de/users/anders/HTSeq" target="_blank">htseq</a> is a Python package that provides infrastructure to process data from high-throughput sequencing assays
-- <a href="http://i.cs.hku.hk/~alse/hkubrg/projects/idba_ud/index.html" target="_blank">idba-ud</a> s a iterative De Bruijn Graph De Novo Assembler for Short Reads Sequencing data with Highly Uneven Sequencing Depth
+- <a href="http://i.cs.hku.hk/~alse/hkubrg/projects/idba_ud/index.html" target="_blank">idba-ud</a> is a iterative De Bruijn Graph De Novo Assembler for Short Reads Sequencing data with Highly Uneven Sequencing Depth
 - <a href="https://http://matt.cs.tufts.edu/" target="_blank">matt</a> is a multiple protein structure alignment program
 - <a href="https://www.mdc-berlin.de/8551903/en/research/research_teams/systems_biology_of_gene_regulatory_elements/projects/miRDeep" target="_blank">miRDeep2</a> is a tool which discovers microRNA genes by analyzing sequenced RNAs
-- <a href="https://http://genes.mit.edu/burgelab/miso/software.html" target="_blank">miso</a>uses a statistical model to estimate the expression of alternatively spliced exons and isoforms and to assesses confidence in these estimates.
+- <a href="https://http://genes.mit.edu/burgelab/miso/software.html" target="_blank">miso</a> uses a statistical model to estimate the expression of alternatively spliced exons and isoforms and to assesses confidence in these estimates.
+- <a href="https://github.com/GreenleafLab/NucleoATAC">NucleoATAC</a> is a Python package for calling nucleosomes using ATAC-seq data.
 - <a href="http://http://http://broadinstitute.github.io/picard" target="_blank">picard</a> comprises Java-based command-line utilities that manipulate SAM files, and a Java API (HTSJDK) for creating new programs that read and write SAM files
-- <a href="https://www.cog-genomics.org/plink2/dev="_blank">plink</a>  is a toolset for genome-wide association studies (GWAS) and research in population genetics
+- <a href="https://www.cog-genomics.org/plink2" target="_blank">plink</a> is a toolset for genome-wide association studies (GWAS) and research in population genetics
 - <a href="https://github.com/pysam-developers" target="_blank">pysam</a> is a python module for reading and manipulating Samfiles
-- <a href="http://qiime.org" target="_blank">qiime</a> .
-QIIME ( Quantitative Insights Into Microbial Ecology ) is a package for comparison and analysis of microbial communities, primarily based on high-throughput amplicon sequencing data (such as SSU rRNA) generated on a variety of platforms, but also supporting analysis of other types of data (such as shotgun metagenomic data)
+- <a href="http://qiime.org" target="_blank">qiime</a> (Quantitative Insights Into Microbial Ecology) is a package for comparison and analysis of microbial communities, primarily based on high-throughput amplicon sequencing data (such as SSU rRNA) generated on a variety of platforms, but also supporting analysis of other types of data (such as shotgun metagenomic data)
 - <a href="http://bioinformatics.psb.ugent.be/software/details/Randfold" target="_blank">randfold</a> computes the probability that, for a given RNA sequence, the Minimum Free Energy (MFE) of the secondary structure is different from a distribution of MFE computed with random sequences
 - <a href="http://rseqc.sourceforge.net" target="_blank">rseqc</a> provides a number of useful modules that can comprehensively evaluate high throughput sequence data especially RNA-seq data
 - <a href="http://samtools.sourceforge.net" target="_blank">samtools</a> provide various utilities for manipulating alignments in the SAM format, including sorting, merging, indexing and generating alignments in a per-position format